Confused about your exam or college applications?

 Get Access to Latest Updates

-There is a worrisome delay in the issuance of the Admit card for the CMAT exam that is supposed to be taking place on January 17th, 2016.
-The exam is conducted by the AICTE and till date there is no information as to when AICTE would be issuing the Admit cards.
-In another development the Admit card icon has been withdrawn from the website of AICTE and instead there is a ticker that says “The date for download of Admit Card will be intimated shortly” but there is no set timeframe as such.
+Its is a worrisome delay in the issuance of the Admit Card for the CMAT exam that took place on January 17, 2016.
+The exam was conducted by the AICTE and to date there is no information as to when AICTE would be issuing the Admit cards.
+In another development, the Admit card icon has been withdrawn from the website of AICTE and instead there is a sticker that says “The date for download of Admit Card will be intimated shortly” but there is no set timeframe as such.

 The AICTE was supposed to enable the Admit Card for CMAT 2016 on January 5th, 2016 onwards that has not been done.
-This peculiar situation has created panic among the aspirants and have casted doubts on the ability of the AICTE to be able to efficiently convene its maiden yearly CMAT 2016.
+This peculiar situation has created panic among the aspirants and has cast doubts on the ability of the AICTE to be able to efficiently convene its maiden yearly CMAT 2016.

 Earlier the CMAT was a twice a year exam for admission to various MBA/PGDM courses at the AICTE approved B-Schools.
 The first CMAT used to be held in the month of September and the second CMAT in the month of February.
 But from 2016 onwards there would be only one CMAT.

 One day one session

 Till February 2015 CMAT used to be a 4 day 8 session exam.
 But now it would be a one day one session exam.
 The major worry of the candidates is that earlier the rush of the CMAT takers was divided in different sessions on different days and now the AICTE would have to cope with rush in just one session.
 Whether or not the AICTE would be able to do it is what is bothering the candidates.